-The Stewardship Council is uniquely situated as the first Local Stakeholder Organization (LSO) in the DOE complex.
+Towards this end, the Stewardship Council is uniquely situated as the first Local Stakeholder Organization (LSO) in the DOE complex.
 The organization thus has the opportunity to establish the framework for how a successful LSO is formed and functions.
-In this vein, the involvement of the four non-governmental entities on the Stewardship Council provides new ideas and new opportunities for engaging potential new audiences on issues and histories related to the site.
+In this vein, the involvement of the four non-governmental entities on the Stewardship Council provides important ideas and opportunities for engaging potential new audiences on issues and histories related to the site.
 These members coupled with the experience of the local government members provides for a broad perspective on the Stewardship Council.

-As a new organization there are bound to be challenges as well.
-Some of the challenges to address in 2006 will likely include:
+Some of the challenges to address in 2007 will likely include:

-• Expanding and strengthening the organization's relationship with DOE's Office of Legacy Management (LM);
+- Continuing to expand and strengthening the organization's relationship with DOE's Office of Legacy Management (LM); - Implementing an effective public outreach program that not only reaches the current Rocky Flats audience but identifies new opportunities to educate others about the ongoing management needs at Rocky Flats; and

-- Developing an effective public outreach program that not only reaches the current Rocky Flats audience but identifies new opportunities to educate others about the ongoing management needs at Rocky Flats; - Identifying successful mechanisms to help ensure the Stewardship Council's and others' interests are incorporated into the final regulatory documents, including the Proposed Plan, CAD/ROD, post-closure regulatory agreement, and long-term surveillance and maintenance plan; - Developing organizational systems to ensure the Stewardship Council functions efficiently; and. - Strengthening the Stewardship Council's relationship with the USFWS, as well as evaluating USFWS fund and responding as appropriate.
+• Modifying organizational systems to ensure members remain engaged and the Stewardship Council functions efficiently.